Sidney Warburg

-Sydney Warburg (1880–1947) is the pen name of an author or a group of authors who remained anonymous and who published a book about funding of the Nazi Party by American bankers between 1929 and 1933.
-The book's Dutch title De geldbronnen van het Nationaal-Socialisme: drie gesprekken met Hitler refers to three conversations Warburg said Sydney would have had with Adolf Hitler.
-The original states that the text was "Door Sydney Warburg, vertaald door J.G.
-Schoup" (By Sydney Warburg, translated by J.G.
+Sidney Warburg (1880–1947) is the pen name of an author or a group of authors who remained anonymous and who published a book about funding of the Nazi Party by American bankers between 1929 and 1933.
+The book's Dutch title De geldbronnen van het Nationaal-Socialisme: drie gesprekken met Hitler refers to three conversations Warburg said Sidney would have had with Adolf Hitler.
+The original states that the text was "Door Sidney Warburg, vertaald door J.G.
+Schoup" (By Sidney Warburg, translated by J.G.
 Schoup).

 Publication history

 The original version of this book was published in 1933 under the title De geldbronnen van het nationaal-socialisme, 3 gesprekken met Hitler (Financial origins of national socialism) in the Netherlands.
-According to Jean Gustave Schoup (sometimes spelled as Jan Gustaaf Schoup) the original text had been provided by Sydney Warburg and J.G.
-Schoup had translated this text English into Dutch.
-After the book came out the Dutch publisher learned from various sources that no "Sydney Warburg" existed in the New York Warburg family and called back all copies from book dealers and destroyed the whole edition.
+According to Jean Gustave Schoup (sometimes spelled as Jan Gustaaf Schoup) the original text was a report in the English language provided by Sidney Warburg to him, which he turned into a Dutch language book.
+After the book came out the Dutch publisher, Van Holkema & Warendorf, learned from various sources that no "Sidney Warburg" existed in the New York Warburg family and, around January 1934, called back all copies from book dealers and destroyed the whole edition.

 A German version exists with the title: So wurde Hitler finanziert, Das verschollene Dokument von Sidney Warburg über die internationalen Geldgeber des Dritten Reiches, herausgegeben und eingeleitet von Ekkehard Franke-Gricksch, Verlag Diagnosen, Leonberg 1983, ISBN 3-923864-00-0.

 The original Dutch text was republished in 2008 together with an introduction by Karl Hammer Kaatee.

 Book summary

-The so-called "Sydney Warburg", presented by the translator of 1933 as the son of a great American banker of Kuhn, Loeb & Co (Felix Warburg), describes a meeting had taken place in July 1929 with a "Carter" (John Ridgley Carter, who married Alice Morgan) the president of JP Morgan's Guarantee Trust, the leaders of the Federal Reserve, "the young Rockefeller" – John D. Rockefeller Jr. – and "Glean from Royal Dutch" (Henri Deterding).
+The so-called "Sidney Warburg", presented by the translator of 1933 as the son of a great American banker of Kuhn, Loeb & Co (Felix Warburg), describes a meeting had taken place in July 1929 with a "Carter" (John Ridgley Carter, who married Alice Morgan) the president of JP Morgan's Guarantee Trust, the leaders of the Federal Reserve, "the young Rockefeller" – John D. Rockefeller Jr. – and "Glean from Royal Dutch" (Henri Deterding).
 It was decided that Warburg who spoke German, had to travel to Germany and ask Hitler how much money he needed to become head of state.
 The only condition was that Hitler would take an "aggressive foreign policy".
-The intention of the sponsors of Warburg is not to cause a war between France and Germany, but to cause a threat of war on France for engagement as possible to support the financial affairs of the United States and Great Britain.
+The expressed intention of the sponsors of Warburg was to counter France, not cause war but the threat of war because of the divergence of interest between the French on German reparations, versus the financial elite of the United States and Great Britain, countries which were also parties to the Treaty of Versailles.

-"Sydney Warburg" details three meetings with Hitler between 1929 and 1933.
+"Sidney Warburg" details three meetings with Hitler between 1929 and 1933.
 In total approximately $32 million were transferred to the NSDAP.